 Path to Proof

-The Collatz conjecture reduces to two independent claims:
+The Collatz conjecture reduces to two independent claims: no nontrivial cycles and no divergent orbits.
+Both must be eliminated for the conjecture to hold.

 Proved Results